Overview

 You must bring your internet-enabled computing devices (laptops, tablet etc) with power chargers to access and download programme materials.
 No printed copies of programme materials are issued.
 Please refer to the full tech specifications here.

-This programme will cover:
+This programme will cover the following topics:

 1. What’s Product-Thinking and Why is it critical?